The 10 best isekai anime according to Japan

 • Episodes: 13

-Unlike most isekai, Overlord casts the protagonist as the "villain."
-However, Ainz, a player trapped in his super-powered skeleton avatar after the end of an online game, decides to explore—and dominate—this new world with the help of his loyal (and terrifying) subordinates.
+Unlike most isekai, Overlord places the protagonist in the role of the "villain."
+In any case, Ainz, a player trapped in his super-powered skeleton avatar after the end of an online game, decides to explore—and dominate—this new world, with the help of his loyal (and terrifying) subordinates.

-With an overpowered protagonist and a darker atmosphere, the anime blends strategy, action, and politics in a universe where Ainz must balance his humanity with the tyrannical image he's built.
-It's a captivating and unpredictable story, ideal for those who enjoy watching the tables turn—literally.
+Moreover, with an overpowered protagonist and a darker atmosphere, the anime blends strategy, action, and politics in a universe where Ainz must balance his humanity with the image of a tyrant he has built.
+It's an engaging and unpredictable story, ideal for those who like to see the tables turn—literally.

 02. Mushoku Tensei